machine learning +

 child_graph = child.compile()

-Finally, the parent invokes the child subgraph through its own wrapper.
-Notice the same translation pattern — map in, invoke, map out.
+Finally, the parent feeds raw input to the child through yet another wrapper.
+The flow is always the same — map in, invoke, map out.

 # Level 1: Parent — sends raw input to child pipeline